-Specific Requirements for Physical Protection of Nuclear Material
+Physical Protection of Nuclear Material

-On-site of Nuclear Facilities
+On-site of a Nuclear Facility

-- 1. The Licensee shall ensure that any missing or stolen Nuclear Material is detected in a timely manner by means such as the system for nuclear material accountancy and control and the Physical Protection System (e.g. periodic inventories, inspections, access control searches, radiation detection screening). - The Licensee shall notify the Authority and other relevant Competent Authorities of missing or stolen Nuclear Material in accordance with the procedures specified in the Physical Protection Plan. - 3.
+- 1. The Licensee shall ensure that any missing or stolen Nuclear Material is detected in a timely manner by means such as the system for Nuclear Material accountancy and control and the Physical Protection System (e.g. periodic inventories, inspections, access control searches, radiation detection screening). - 2.
+The Licensee shall notify the Authority and other relevant Competent Authorities of missing or stolen Nuclear Material in accordance with the procedures specified in the Physical Protection Plan. - 3.
 A Contingency Plan of the Licensee shall specify arrangements to locate and recover missing or stolen Nuclear Material on-site and/or off-site of a Nuclear Facility.
-The Licensee shall ensure a regular testing and evaluation of such arrangements through appropriate joint exercises with the Competent Authorities. - 4.
-The Licensee shall ensure prompt implementation of the Contingency Plan as soon as Nuclear Material on-site and/ or off-site of a Nuclear Facility is declared by the Licensee as missing or stolen. - 5.
-The Licensee should provide the necessary assistance to the relevant Competent Authorities to locate and recover any missing or stolen Nuclear Material and shall cooperate with the Competent Authorities during any subsequent investigations.
+The Licensee shall ensure the regular testing and evaluation of such arrangements through appropriate joint exercises with the Competent Authorities. - 4.
+The Licensee shall ensure prompt implementation of the Contingency Plan as soon as Nuclear Material on-site and/or off-site of a Nuclear Facility is declared by the Licensee as missing or stolen.

+5. The Licensee shall provide the necessary assistance to the relevant Competent Authorities to locate and recover any missing or stolen Nuclear Material and shall cooperate with the Competent Authorities during any subsequent investigations.

-Specific Requirements for Transport of Nuclear Material
+Transport of Nuclear Material